acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 }
 ```

-### **Part-2:** Create a Cloud9 IDE to edit the Frontend Javascript code and build the React application.
-Deploy to S3 bucket.
+### **Part-2:** Create a Cloud9 IDE to edit the Frontend Javascript code, build the React application and deploy to S3 bucket.
 [View Step by Step Screenshots](/aws-serverless-voting-app/02_LABINSTRUCTIONS/readme_stage2_screenshots.md)

 - Open the Cloud9 IDE and create a new environment.
 - Enter any name for the IDE and leave all the other default options and click on create